-A. On-Line Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA Website at www.ihsa.org.
-The deadline for entry is February 1, 2017.
-The 2016-17 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.
+A. On-Line Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA website at www.ihsa.org.
+The deadline for entry is September 9, 2016.
+The 2016-17 Entry Policies and Procedures outlining the on-line entry procedures for all IHSA-sponsored tournaments can also be found in the Schools Center on the IHSA website.

 B. Late Entries: Any attempt to enter a sport or activity on-line after the established deadlines will be denied.
 Schools that wish to enter after the deadline will be considered late.
 To be considered for late entry, the Principal/Official Representative must contact the IHSA administrator in charge of that sport or activity in writing requesting entry into the state series.
-The penalty for a school's late entry shall be a payment of \$100.00 for that sport/activity by the school.
+The penalty for a school's late entry shall be a payment of \$100.00 for that sport/activity they wish to enter.